ENERGY SYSTEM

 - Water from the public supply

-- Solar thermal energy from 12.6m2 collectors
+- Solar thermal energy from a 12.6m2 collector

-- Solar power from 5m2 photovoltaic collectors
+- Solar power from a 5m2 photovoltaic collector

 - Heat recovery ventilation